BioJulia/BGZFStreams.jl/README.md

 BGZF is a compression format that supports random access using *virtual file offsets*.

-See the SAM/BAM file format specs for the defails of BGZF: <https://samtools.github.io/hts-specs/SAMv1.pdf>.
+See the SAM/BAM file format specs for the details of BGZF: <https://samtools.github.io/hts-specs/SAMv1.pdf>.

 ## Synopsis